What is contact tracing? How will it work at Loyola?

 What about my privacy?
 What if I don’t want to share information?

 Our public health coordinators and healthcare providers at the Louisiana Department of Health are highly trained and attuned to health privacy laws.
 All reporting through contact tracing will be anonymous.
 We want to protect your personal privacy – while keeping our community safe.

 If you are asked to participate in contact tracing, please do.
 Contact tracing has been proven to slow community spread of the coronavirus.
 To ensure that everyone feels comfortable and safe to report their contacts and whereabouts, we have created a COVID-19 Amnesty Policy for students that is very similar to our general Student Amnesty Policy for drugs and/or alcohol.

 We want to encourage students to be honest if they must speak with a contract tracer about where they have gone and who they may have interacted with in case they contract COVID-19 – and so we have removed punitive sanctions for anything they may disclose to a contact tracer regarding their whereabouts, contacts, or activities.
 Students may still receive education on COVID-19 and related health precautions.

 What if I know that I have been in close contact with someone who has a confirmed positive test result?

-If you find out you have been in close contact - within less than 6 feet, for 15 minutes or more - with someone who has a confirmed positive test result, either within two days prior to their experiencing significant symptoms, or if they were asymptomatic, within two days of their taking a positive test, contact our Public Health Coordinator at 504.865.3757, as soon as possible and let her know you’ve been exposed.
-If you are unsure whether the contact you had should be reported, all the Public Health Coordinator and she will make that determination.
+If you find out you have been in close contact with someone (within less than 6’ for total of 15 minutes or more starting from 48 hours [or 2 days] before your contact had any symptoms or tested positive), you must quarantine for 10-14 days from the incident of close contact.
+Contact our public health coordinators at 504.865.3757, as soon as possible and let them know you’ve been exposed.
+If you are unsure whether the contact you had should be reported, call the public health coordinators and they will make that determination.
 Students, if you are notified of exposure over the weekend or after hours, please call LUPD at 504.865.3434.